 This is one of the last courses to be taken in office technology training.
 It is a culmination of the skills learned throughout the program with additional training and procedures.
 This is a three credit hour course.

-Prerequisite: SC 113E and SC 123 or equivalent
+Prerequisite: SC 113E Business English or consent of instructor and SC 123 Keyboarding and Document Processing II or equivalent